ibm-cloud-docs/containers/cs_loadbalancer_dns.md

 Before you begin:
 * Review the following considerations and limitations.
-  * You can create subdomains for public version 1.0 and 2.0 NLBs in classic clusters only, but not for NLBs in VPC on Classic clusters
+  * You can create subdomains for public version 1.0 and 2.0 NLBs in classic clusters only, but not for NLBs in VPC clusters .
-  .
   * You currently cannot create subdomains for private NLBs.
   * You can register up to 128 subdomains.
 This limit can be lifted on request by opening a [support case](/docs/get-support?topic=get-support-getting-customer-support).